MauroBarron/Election_Analysis/README.md

 # Open File

-# Now loop thru each row to get a data set of unique candidates their vote counts.
+# Now loop thru each row to get a data set of unique candidates their vote counts unique plus counties and their votes counts.
+  #get county data. process counts and percentages.
+Compare to winner.
+Set to winner if winner.
+  #get candidate data. process counts and percentages.
+Compare to winner.
+Set to winner if winner.

-# Now open a file for writing. some loops, calculations and write them to file.
-Practicing the With Open
+# Now open a file for writing. some loops, calculations and write them to terminal and file.

-# Print the final vote count to the terminal and to the text file.
-# Print and write each Candidate's summary
-# Print and write winners summary
+  #get total votes
+  #get county summary and county winner
+  #get candidate summary candidate winner
+  #get winning candidate summary stats
+# Dats all folks.